null422303/Camsor/README.md

-# Hand Gesture Mouse Control
+# Camsor: Hand Gesture Mouse Control

 This project uses computer vision to control the mouse cursor with hand gestures captured via a webcam.
 It leverages MediaPipe Hands for hand detection and tracking, allowing the right hand to move the cursor and the left hand to perform clicks when forming a fist.